How to Deal with Stress in Your Life

 Of Blood and Sweat: Black Lives and the Making of White Power and Wealth

-Dean & Dudley Evenson Talk Loving Partnership on Soundings Mindful Media
+Dean & Dudley Evenson Talk Loving Partnership

 In this podcast, Dean and Dudley Evenson talk about their long-lasting marriage and how they have managed to maintain a loving relationship while raising a family and running a successful business together.
 In this intimate conversation, the Evensons contemplate some of the principles that have contributed to their having such a fun and meaningful life starting with their auspicious meeting in 1968 in New York’s East Village.
 They reminisce about coming from very different backgrounds yet still being able to blend their creative lives and be productive together.
 They speak of their musical path and the recently launched the Peace Through Music Foundation.

-Dean Evenson Talks Daily Practice On Soundings Mindful Media Podcast
+Dean Evenson Talks Daily Practice

 Dean Evenson shares his daily exercise and mindfulness practices which he does to keep himself balanced and grounded.
 He enjoys several kinds of exercises as well as meditation, breathing, walking, and personal affirmations.
 Since he first started doing yoga in the early ‘70s, Dean has kept up a daily practice which has allowed him to stay healthy and able to maintain energy to accomplish the many things he does.
 As we get older, we may experience health issues which make exercise even more important.
 In fact, everyone, no matter their age, can benefit from daily physical and spiritual practices.
 We hope Dean’s personal process inspires you to consider enhancing your own level of self-care.